elibenporat/learn-to-code-rust-baseball/articles/02 - Hello, Baseball.md

 [dependencies]
 ```

 We'll use this file when we add dependencies.
 Rust makes adding software that other people wrote really easy.
-Since Rust compiles everything from source code, and has very strong stability guarantees, pretty much every single library that you import will just work.
-You don't need to change anything here yet.
+Since Rust compiles everything from source, and has very strong stability guarantees, it will just work.

+We don't need to change anything in our Cargo.toml file yet.

 #### The src folder and the main.rs file